-Difficulty indices for multiple-choice items tend to be higher (indicating that students performed better on these items) than the difficulty indices for open-response items because multiple-choice items can be answered correctly by guessing.
-Similarly, discrimination indices for the 4-point open-response items tend to be larger than those for the dichotomous items because of the greater variability of the former (i.e., the partial credit these items allow) and the tendency for correlation coefficients to be higher, given greater variances of the correlates.
+Difficulty indices for multiple-choice items tend to be higher (indicating that students performed better on these items) than the difficulty indices for open-response items because multiple-choice items can be answered correctly by simply identifying rather than providing the correct answer, and also by guessing.
+Similarly, discrimination indices for the 4-point open-response items tend to be larger than those for the dichotomous items because of the greater variability of the former (i.e., the partial credit these items allow) and the tendency for correlation coefficients to be higher, given less range restriction on the correlates.
 Note that these patterns are an artifact of item type, so when interpreting classical item statistics, comparisons should be made only among items of the same type.

 In addition to the item difficulty and discrimination summaries presented above, these same statistics were also calculated at the item level along with item-level score point distributions.
-These classical statistics, item difficulty and discrimination, are provided in Appendix F for each item.
-On MCAS items, the item difficulty and discrimination indices are within generally acceptable and expected ranges.
+These classical statistics, item difficulty and discrimination, are provided in Appendix E for each item.
+On these legacy MCAS items, the item difficulty and discrimination indices are within generally acceptable and expected ranges.
 Very few items were answered correctly at near-chance or near-perfect rates.

 Similarly, the positive discrimination indices indicate that students who performed well on individual items tended to perform well overall.
 There are a small number of items with discrimination indices below 0.20, but none were negative.
-While it is acceptable to include items with low discrimination values or with very high or very low item difficulty values when their content is needed to ensure that the content specifications are appropriately covered, there were very few such cases on the MCAS.
-Item-level score point distributions are provided for open-response items in Appendix G; for each item, the percentage of students who received each score point is presented.
+While it is acceptable to include items with low discrimination values or with very high or very low item difficulty values when their content is needed to ensure that the content specifications are appropriately covered, there were very few such cases on the 2018 legacy MCAS.
+Item-level score point distributions are provided for open-response items in Appendix F; for each item, the percentage of students who received each score point is presented.